 If you have questions or inquiries and you can’t find an answer in the site, then please take a look through our FAQs.
 If you still can’t find what you are looking for, please submit the form below.

-The F45 8 Week Challenge is a nutrition program designed to help members adopt a healthier lifestyle and learn more about holistic wellbeing.
-The F45 Challenge portal is FREE and provides the meal plans, recipes, and resources to support you on the Challenge.
-To sign up to the F45 Challenge, simply log inand download the FREE F45 Challenge App.
+The 45 Day Challenge is a nutrition program designed to help members adopt a healthier lifestyle and learn more about holistic wellbeing.
+The F45 Challenge portal is FREE and provides meal plans, recipes, and resources to support you during the Challenge.
+To sign up for the Challenge, simply log in and download the FREE F45 Challenge App.

 If you want to train at F45, you will need to contact your local F45 studio to find out about their membership fees.
 Find your local F45 studio

 Let’s get back to basics!
 This phase focuses on lean meats with lots of vegetables.
 It’s important to give your body the calories it needs to perform, though, so let’s take the guesswork out of it by using our handy calorie calculator.
 Once you’ve calculated and mapped your total calorie burn, you will know what your body needs to achieve your goals.